sanxing-chen/Academic-Web/docs/index.md

 I'm a first-year master student in computer science at the [University of Virginia](https://engineering.virginia.edu/departments/computer-science), where I work with Prof. [Yangfeng Ji](http://yangfengji.net).

-My long-term research interests lie primarily in helping computers to learn natural languages like us human.
+My long-term research interest lies primarily in helping computers to learn natural languages like humans.
-Currently, I focus on developing intuitive learning algorithms for grounded language learning and code generation (which constitute semantic parsing).
+Language is the [conduit](https://en.wikipedia.org/wiki/Conduit_metaphor) for bridging different forms of knowledge.
+But, by itself, it doesn't necessarily contain sufficient information.
+That's why I'm currently focusing on grounded language learning, especially in finding intuitive algorithms to connect language with the world.

 Previously, I had experiences in a few natural language processing applications.
-For instance, I have been working on domain adaptation for machine translation as my undergraduate dissertation with Prof. [Xiaohui Ji](https://www.researchgate.net/scientific-contributions/69798625_Xiaohui_Ji).
+For instance, I have been working on domain adaptation for machine translation with Prof. [Xiaohui Ji](https://www.researchgate.net/scientific-contributions/69798625_Xiaohui_Ji).
-And I luckily interned twice at the Microsoft Research Asia in the BotSys team (formerly belongs to BDM group, now part of the [KC](https://www.microsoft.com/en-us/research/group/knowledge-computing/) group) where I was working on [generic types entitiy recognition](https://github.com/Microsoft/Recognizers-Text) under the supervision of Dr. [Börje Karlsson](https://www.microsoft.com/en-us/research/people/borjekar/) and [Guoxin Wang](https://www.microsoft.com/en-us/research/people/guow/).
+And I have luckily interned twice at the Microsoft Research Asia in the BotSys team (formerly belongs to BDM group, now part of the [KC](https://www.microsoft.com/en-us/research/group/knowledge-computing/) group) where I was working on [generic types entitiy recognition](https://github.com/Microsoft/Recognizers-Text) under the supervision of Dr. [Börje Karlsson](https://www.microsoft.com/en-us/research/people/borjekar/) and [Guoxin Wang](https://www.microsoft.com/en-us/research/people/guow/).

 ## News  :tada: